Skip to content

 You did not fail to have enough grit.

 You have been gritty under conditions that would have broken most people.
 The exhaustion you carry is not weakness.
-It is the biological cost of sustained high-effort coping in a system that was not built for you.
+It is the biological cost of sustained high-effort coping in an infrastructure that was not built for you.

 The goal now is not to push harder in the same direction.